apache/mynewt-site/docs/chapter1/project1.md

         ==>
         ==> *Summary*
         🍺  /usr/local/Cellar/go/1.5.1: 5330 files, 273M
-        $ cd $GOPATH/src/github.com/mynewt/newt

     Alternatively, you can download the go package directly from (https://golang.org/dl/) instead of brewing it.
 Install it in /usr/local directory.

-* Now you will get the godep package.
-Return to the go directory level and get godep.
+* You will now get the godep package.
+Make sure you are at the go directory level and get godep.
 Check for it in the bin subdirectory.
 Add the go environment to path.
 Make sure it is added to your .bash_profile.

         $ cd $GOPATH
         $ go get github.com/tools/godep
-        $ ls
-        bin     pkg     src
-        $ ls bin
+        $ ls src/github.com/tools/
         godep
         $ export PATH=$PATH:$GOPATH/bin

-* Use the go command 'install' to compile and install packages and dependencies.
-In preparation for the install, you may use the godep command 'restore' to check out listed dependency versions in $GOPATH and link all the necessary files.
-Note that you may have to go to the `~/dev/go/src/github.com/mynewt/newt` directory to successfully run the restore command (e.g. on certain distributions of Linux).
-You may also have to do a `go get` before the restore to make sure all the necessary packages and dependencies are correct.

-        $ cd ~/dev/go/src/github.com/mynewt/newt
+#### Creating local repository

+* You are ready to download the newt tool repository.
+You will use "go" to copy the directory (currently the asf incubator directory).
+Be patient as it may take a minute or two.
+Check the directories installed.

-        $ go get
+        $  go get git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git
-        $ ~/dev/go/bin/godep restore
+        $ $ ls
+         bin	pkg	   src
-        $ go install
+        $ ls src
+        git-wip-us.apache.org	github.com		gopkg.in

+* Check that newt is installed.

+        $ ls $GOPATH/src/git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git/mkdir -p $GOPATH/src/github.com/mynewt
+        Godeps			README.md		coding_style.txt    newt.go
+        LICENSE			cli			    design.txt

 #### Building the Newt tool

 * You will now use go to run the newt.go program to build the newt tool.
 You will have to use `go build` command which compiles and writes the resulting executable to an output file named `newt`.
+The `-o` option is used to specify a reasonable name such as `newt` for the the resulting executable and install the executable along with its dependencies in $GOPATH/bin.
+In preparation for the install, you may use the godep command 'restore' to check out listed dependency versions in $GOPATH and link all the necessary files.

    However, it does not install the results along with its dependencies in $GOPATH/bin (for that you will need to use `go install`).

+        $ ~/dev/go/bin/godep restore
+        $ go build -o "$GOPATH"/bin/newt
+        $ ls "$GOPATH"/bin/
+        godep		incubator-mynewt-newt.git	  newt

-Now try running newt using the compiled binary.
+* Try running newt using the compiled binary.
 For example, check for the version number by typing 'newt version'.
 See all the possible commands available to a user of newt by typing 'newt -h'.

    Note: If you are going to be be modifying the newt tool itself often and wish to compile the program every time you call it, you may want to store the command in a variable in your .bash_profile.
 So type in `export newt="go run $GOPATH/src/github.com/mynewt/newt/newt.go"` in your .bash_profile and execute it by calling `$newt` at the prompt instead of `newt`.
 Don't forget to reload the updated bash profile by typing `source ~/.bash_profile` at the prompt!
 Here, you use `go run` which runs the compiled binary directly without producing an executable.

-        $ go run %GOPATH%/src/github.com/mynewt/newt/newt.go
-        $ cd ~/dev/go/src/github.com/mynewt/newt
-        $ ls
-        Godeps			README.md		coding_style.txt	newt
-        LICENSE			cli			design.txt		newt.go
         $ newt version
         Newt version:  1.0
         $ newt -h